Experience the Magic

 Other Sites: Security First Bank in Merriman, Rushville, Chadron, Martin, Cody, Hay Springs, and Crawford.
 Vision Center in Chadron.
 Chamber of Commerce in Alliance and Chadron.
 Sandhill Oil in Hyannis

 The annual ecumenical church service will be held at the Gazebo stage beginning at 9:00 a.m.
 Sunday morning.
+This year our service will be conducted by Pastor George Jones from the Gordon Church of God.

 Support and Volunteers